Last updated: January 2026 · 8 min read

 Can I apply for a Solar / Photovoltaic Permit online in San Jose?

-Yes, San Jose offers online permit applications through the SJ Permits portal.
-Digital submissions are recommended for faster processing and easier tracking of application status.
+Yes, San Jose offers full online permit application through the SJ Permits portal.
+Applicants can complete most steps electronically, upload documents, and track application status online.

 Do I need a contractor for a Solar / Photovoltaic Permit?